Petition for Graduation

 Students completing requirements for a degree should submit a Petition for Graduation online through Eagle’s Nest by the end of the Drop/Add period the semester they anticipate graduating.

-Graduates will be eligible to receive up to 5 tickets for reserved seats in the Crowne Centre.
+Graduates are eligible to receive up to 4 tickets for reserved seats in the Crowne Centre.
 Commencement tickets are free and may not be sold.
-Guests without a reserved-seat ticket may view the ceremony by video in the Crawford Chapel (located in the Crowne Centre), Dale Horton Auditorium, or Sports Center Arena.
+Guests without a reserved-seat ticket may view the ceremony by video in the Crawford Chapel (located in the Crowne Centre), Dale Horton Auditorium, Sports Center Arena, or the MacKenzie Great Hall (for guests with children under 6).
 The event will also be livestreamed at pcci.edu/commencement.

 Reserve your tickets online at pcci.edu/gradtickets on the date and time listed below based on the total number of tickets needed.